 - Other (5% Chance)

 A strange one you may think but this is becoming more and more common as keyboard, mice, monitors and other peripherals have become more advanced over the years.
 Even peripherals that have been used on another machine without problems could cause problems on another.
 Whilst its not the most common cause it is one of the easiest to rule out and is especially significant when ruling out issues with new systems.
-Try running your system with

-all of the peripherals and devices unplugged, especially USB ones.
+Try running your system with all of the peripherals and devices unplugged, especially USB ones.
 You will probably need to get your hands on another keyboard and mouse so that you can actually use the system.
 If you find it solves the problem then add each device back one by one so you can narrow down the culprit.
 Its a relatively easy experiment I’m sure you will agree and we would probably recommend this is one of the first tests to try especially if your system is fairly new.

 One other thing to look out for is if your USB devices have their own software that they or you install, get rid or disable them.
 Sometimes these applications may not even run when their specific device is not plugged in which can cause diagnostic confusion so to make things the same environment uninstall them completely if possible but more on software related issues further down the guide.

 This is the common one and is normally why the BSOD is happening.
-It is simple as software going wrong, and it happens.....a lot!
+It is simple as software going wrong, and it happens... a lot!
 It could be that your operating system is simply corrupt or perhaps some software is causing a conflict or even your system has a faulty driver or update installed.
 Whilst being the most likely culprit it is unfortunately normally the most inconvenient as the fix is quite drastic.
 We therefore we recommend attacking this fix last as its much easier to carry out other tests.

 It is much less likely that the problem is RAM related but it’s really easy to test and we recommend you start your diagnosis at this stage.
-We have put together another handy guide to help you work this out:
+We have put together another handy guide to help you work this out which you can find here.
+If your RAM is faulty, it will need replacing.

 OK, so the easy tests have been done and it’s now potentially time to rule out the common fault, a corrupt operating system/program/virus.
 To actually pinpoint the exact problem can be a massively time consuming process and normally is beyond anyone that is not a qualified IT Technician.
 You could start by removing any newly installed programs, updates or drivers one by one to see if the situation changes as well as running a virus scan, however often with iffy software or a virus the damage is already done and even removing it usually leaves the issue behind.
-For this reason we recommend you simply wipe your hard disk and reinstall your operating system - it is important we highlight the word "reinstall" here, this is not a roll back to a "recovery" point or "repair" (although you can try that should you wish but they usually don't fix the issue) this is a full on complete wipe of the old software and brand new fresh installing of your operating system as if it were new.
-Like most computer manufactures we do not support software problems but we have devised another simple guide on how to install windows 10

-here.
 You may be using another operating system and we would advise you to research how to do this with other operating systems.
 Once your operating system is reinstalled don’t forget all of your drivers ideally direct from the component manufacturers website as they will be more up to date compared to ones on a CD/DVD or worst case scenario via Windows update - Reinstall, make sure you are connected to the internet (if you are not you may need the motherboard network card or wireless network card driver) and then simply run Windows update a few times.
 You may need to manually install your motherboard chipset driver manually.

 Once the Operating system has been reinstalled and the system has at least the motherboard chipset driver and graphics card driver, test the system out.
 Do not install any 3rd party software other than benchmarks such as 3D Mark or perhaps the odd game to test (via steam/epic luncher will be fine), this includes things like programs that control peripherals (as these could be the original culprit).
 If the system is stable then feel free to load software back on one by one testing in between so that if you reinstall the culprit program you will be able to work out which one is doing it and remove it/raise the issue with the developers.

-- Bad overclock
+- Bad Overclock

 - Faulty Driver(s)

-- Electrical fault
+- Electrical Fault

 - BIOS Problem

-– Time to send the system to a specialist.
+Time to send the system to a specialist.
 You will find they have all the tools needed in house and can simply just try another component swap to rule out a component hardware issue.
 It would be good to make a note of what you found and done from this article so that they haven’t got to start from scratch.